ThisaraIT20051020/ThisaraIT20051020/README.md

    food delivery industry! 🚀💻
  -   **Car Number Plate Detection App - Python**

-    -   In this fascinating project, I developed a car number plate detection application using Python.
+   -In this fascinating project, I developed a car number plate detection application using Python.
 Leveraging the power of OpenCV and machine learning algorithms, the app accurately identifies and extracts number plates from car images.
 It was a thrilling experience that combined computer vision and AI, and I'm proud of the results we achieved!

 ## Technical Skills